-Since Jimmy Page and John Bonham were both struggling mightily with substance abuse problems, Jones and Plant were left to fend for themselves quite often during the making of Led Zeppelin’s last studio album.
-Accordingly, “All My Love,” a touching tribute to the singer’s recently deceased son Karac, is dominated musically by keyboards instead of guitar.
-Jones’ lovely synthesizer solo at 2:33 – and the majestic instrumental sections that lead in and out of it – help make this song soar when it easily could have dissipated into thin air.
+As Jimmy Page and John Bonham struggling mightily with substance-abuse problems, Jones and Plant were left to fend for themselves quite often during the making of Led Zeppelin's last studio album.
+Accordingly, "All My Love," a touching tribute to the singer's recently deceased son Karac, is dominated musically by keyboards instead of guitar.
+Jones' lovely synthesizer solo at 2:33 – and the majestic instrumental sections that lead in and out of it – help make this song soar when it easily could have dissipated into thin air.

 The final song on Led Zeppelin's jaw-dropping debut album is an eight-minute monster that finds Jimmy Page all but emptying his bag of guitar and studio tricks, Robert Plant wailing away as if it's very his last chance to be heard in this world, and John Bonham deftly handling a dizzying variety of mood and tempo changes.
 So, how come the first thing we always remember about "How Many More Times" is the absolutely massive and undeniably swinging bass line that Jones unleashes during the track's opening and concluding sections?